 This post may contain affiliate links.
 Please read our disclosure policy.

-Carrot cake cupcakes frosted and placed on a white cake stand.
+Carrot cake cupcakes on white cake stand.

 • Perfectly frosted.
 Top it all off with some homemade brown sugar frosting, and you’ve got yourself one tasty treat!